 We regularly collaborate with Dr Kris De Meyer, a Research Fellow at Kings College London whose research focuses on translating neuroscience and psychology research into actionable communication and science/policy practices on climate change and the environment.
 He is a core member of the UCL Policy Commission on Communicating Climate Science, producer of the award-winning documentary, Right Between Your Ears (exploring the neuroscience and psychology of entrenched views), co-creator of children's radio series Climate Explorers, and the participatory theatre piece, The Justice Syndicate.
 He regularly speaks on BBC radio and TV about polarisation in society, and why fake news can be so believable.
 In this TEDx talk he explores polarisation; how people become entrenched in their views and the gridlocked debates these opinions lead to.
 He posits a challenge: how can we communicate with those who see reality radically different to us?

 We have run this training with early career researchers at Natural Environment Research Council (NERC), Scottish Association of Marine Science (SAMS) the Marine Biological Association (MBA) and university staff.
-We have trained staff from agencies such as DEFRA, Natural England and National Trust, as well as running workshops for County and District Councils, Coastal Management bodies and young people’s groups.
+We have trained staff from agencies such as DEFRA, Natural England and National Trust, as well as running workshops for University of the West of England, The Natural History Consortium, Filmmakers for Future:Wildlife, County and District Councils, Coastal Management bodies and young people’s groups.

-In a typical year Incredible Oceans takes part in, or organises, between 60-70 large-scale and small public outreach events, with a diverse portfolio that ranges from: Afro-Caribbean cultural celebrations to major science festivals; major tourism expos to evenings at the Royal Geographical Society; human behaviour change conferences to music festivals; county shows to high street pop-ups.
+Incredible Oceans has organised 7 large-scale public festivals and events reaching a combined audience of 37,100 people, and has also taken part in more than 250 public festivals and events - between July 2018-July 2019 alone we reached 34,527 people.
+Our diverse portfolio that ranges from: Afro-Caribbean cultural celebrations to major science festivals; major tourism expos to evenings at the Royal Geographical Society; human behaviour change conferences to music festivals; county shows to high street pop-ups.
 We specialise in reaching non-self-selecting audiences and take part in festivals and events attended by those not necessarily attracted to science or environment.